sivakami377/HOPE-OF-HOME/README.md

 # HOPE-OF-HOME
-It is a website for orphanages and people who have willing  to donate for near orphanages
+It is a website for orphanages. people who have willing  to donate for near orphanages.